-Students who are academically disqualified are ineligible for additional financial aid.
 Students using federal student aid (student loans) to pay for summer tuition should contact Law Admissions and Financial Aid prior to dropping summer classes or withdrawing to discuss the consequences of withdrawal.
 Students who withdraw may have to repay a portion of the federal student aid disbursed for the summer term.